LarsFredrikHolstTry/Mafiosov3/README.md

-# Project Title

-Mafioso V3
+# Mafioso V3

+This is an open source text based mafia game in forever development.
+If you want to contribute, be my guest.

 ## Getting Started